Let me take a wild guess: you’re planning to go backpacking in Portugal. Well, you have come to the right page!

 To give you an idea: a dorm bed in a hostel will cost about €15 per night.
 And a basic meal in a local restaurant costs about €7.

-Although hipster cafés in Lisbon and such can cost a lot more, the local economy is very cheap compared to Western or Northern European countries.
+Although hipster cafés in Lisbon or tourist bars in the Algarve can be more expensive, the local economy is very cheap compared to Western or Northern European countries.

 The hostel scene

 If you ask me, Portugal has some of the best hostels in Europe.
 The hostels just really get what goes into creating a traveler-friendly atmosphere.
 When I first backpacked Portugal, I made so many friends so quickly because the environment was just right.
 Keep an eye out for my hostel recommendations throughout this guide.

 In my travels around the world, I’ve noticed that surfers and backpackers often like the same places.
 In Portugal, this venn diagram also overlaps quite a bit.

 The surfer community in Portugal has given rise to a plethora of funky cafes, hostels, and surf schools in many towns by the sea, which also makes them a haven for backpackers.